FomTarro/vts-heartrate/README.md

 By clicking the <b>'Refresh' button</b>, this plugin will begin a continuous scan for devices that output heartrate data.
 Then, simply select one from the dropdown and click the <b>'Connect' button</b>.

-Please note that this plugin is not an officially licensed or certified affiliate of the ANT+ Brand."
+Please note that this plugin is not an officially licensed or certified affiliate of the ANT+ Brand.

 ## Outputs